TKMM-Team/Tkmm-Wiki/wwwroot/downloads/index.md

 # [MacOS (Experimental)](#tab/macos)

 > [!WARNING]
-> MacOS is not officially supported by TKMM Team.
+> MacOS is not supported by TKMM Team.
+Expect bugs, crashes and limited usability.

 > Downloads for MacOS x64
 >